The GenomeComputer Company

 Why .genome matters

-VCF was built for bioinformatics pipelines. .genome is built for software readers.
+gVCF is built for genomic analysis pipelines. .genome is built for software readers.

 A .genome/1.0 bundle separates variant data, interpretation, and rules into explicit, versioned structures.
 Agents do not have to infer what a field means, guess which guideline version applied, or reconstruct clinical significance from loosely encoded annotations.
 The schema carries the meaning with the data.